 In 2018, the French inventor Alan D'Alfonso Peral presented a sort of "autonomous floating vacuum cleaner" capable of collecting waste in ports, ponds and rivers.
 The Recyclamer, this is its first name, it can collect 65 kilos of waste, and not just plastic: even aluminum cans and hydrocarbons, filtered using a “biotextile” developed by the French University of Limoges.
 Since then, a few changes and years later, it is now called Geneseas and is the first connected solar robot capable of simultaneously recovering solid waste and hydrocarbons, and travels to the ports of Brest or La Rochelle.
 Find all the details about the Recyclamer robot at this address.

 Jenny, a floating facility to clean up the big plastic Island

-The "big island of plastic", also known as the 7th continent, is a plastic waste vortex located in the North Pacific, which would occupy approximately 1,6 million square kilometers.
+The "big plastic island", also known as the 7th continent, is a plastic waste vortex located in the North Pacific, which would occupy approximately 1,6 million square kilometers.
 There are 80.000 tons of plastic inside!
-This is where the waste of the entire planet ends up… Once again The Ocean CleanUp on shields: “Jenny” is a floating, flexible and U-shaped structure, positioned on the 7th continent and towed by two boats.
+This is where the waste of the entire planet ends ...
+Once again The Ocean CleanUp on shields: "Jenny" is a floating, flexible and U-shaped structure, positioned on the 7th continent and towed by two boats.
 The facility captures the waste with a tight net, then this waste is dumped into boats that take it ashore, where it is recycled.
 Find it here all the details on Jenny.